-Passive - such as didactic lectures or tutorials, the distribution of printed material and some online learning programs.
-Although passive learning alone has little effect on antimicrobial use45, meant data indicate that
+- Passive such as didactic lectures or tutorials, the distribution of printed material and some online learning programs.

-• Active - such as interactive small-group or one-on-one sessions, interactive online learning programs, audit and feedback, and reminders.^{2,6,8,9} Although resource intensive6, active education has been shown to be more effective and to have greater and more lasting effects on prescribing behaviour than passive techniques^{1,2,5,10} • Combined and multifaceted - including passive and active strategies tailored to different audiences.
-Several systematic reviews have examined the effectiveness of education in supporting improvements in antimicrobial prescribing and conclude that highly interactive learning methods are the most effective.^{5,11,12} Multifaceted interventions that combine clinician, patient and consumer education in different venues and formats have been found to be the most successful approach to reducing inappropriate prescribing.11
+Although passive learning alone has little effect - Although passive learning alone has little effect on antimicrobial use^{4,5}, recent data indicate that passive education can increase the effectiveness of other interventions^{6,5,7} - Active such as interactive small-group or one-on-one sessions, interactive online learning programs, audit and feedback, and reminders. ^{2,6,8,9} Although resource intensive6, active education has been shown to be more effective and to have greater and more lasting effects on prescribing behaviour than passive techniques^{1,2,5,10}

+• Combined and multifaceted - including passive and active strategies tailored to different audiences.
+Several systematic reviews have examined the effectiveness of education in supporting improvements in antimicrobial prescribing and conclude that highly interactive learning methods are the most effective.
+5,11,12 Multifaceted interventions that combine clinician, patient and consumer education in different venues and formats have been found to be the most successful approach to reducing inappropriate prescribing.
+11